Eli S. Younkin and Susanna Dumbauld were cousins who married each other.

 ~ Susanna's Son Domer E. Kreger ~

-They lived in Listie, Somerset County in 1915-1922.
+The Kregers lived in Listie, Somerset County in 1915-1922.
 Upon his father's death in 1922, Domer was appointed executor of the estate.
 He later migrated to Oklahoma as did his brothers Milton and Calvin.
+They put down roots for good in Kay County, OK, and earned a living as farmers.

 He died on May 3, 1951, with burial in the Tonkawa IOOF Cemetery.
 De Elda survived him by two years and passed on April 18, 1953.
 [Find-a-Grave]